-It’s the moment we all dread, your child starts scratching their head.
-Not just the usual little itchy scratch, it’s the frantic “there’s something crawling in my hair” scratch, and you know you’re going to be in for a long night!
-Head lice are prevalent at your kid’s school and your child has just gone and got herself a dose!
+It’s the moment we all dread your child starts scratching their head.
+Not just the usual little itchy scratch, it’s the frantic “there’s something crawling in my hair” scratch, and you know you’ll be in for a long night!
+Head lice are prevalent at your kid’s school, and your child has just gone and got herself a dose!
 What should you do?
-Well, firstly do not panic!
+Well, firstly, do not panic!
 In this post, we will show you how to get rid of head lice fast and give you some tips on how to get rid of lice naturally.
-Buckle up for some amazing facts about headlice including the question everyone is asking, does hair dye kill lice?
+Buckle up for some amazing facts about headlice, including the question everyone asks: does hair dye kill lice?

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

 Firstly let’s learn a little about head lice and dispel a few myths!

 Head lice are human parasites.
 They are wingless insects that live on the human scalp.
 Head lice feed on human blood.

 Nits are the egg or young of a head louse.
 They are cemented onto the hair shaft with a very strong glue-like substance.

 Head lice are caught by close head contact, especially between young children.
 Kids play closely together and pass on head lice from person to person through close contact very easily.

 Live lice walk along the hair shaft from one head to another head.
 Head lice are wingless therefore, they cannot fly, jump, or swim.